What Is Application Performance Monitoring?

 Tracing is a metric that helps businesses understand and analyze the flow of every user transaction or request as it moves between different modules of an application.
 With it, businesses can identify the exact point in the application where the user experience is negatively impacted.
 As a result, they’re able to isolate and address these issues to improve the application’s performance and the user experience.

-Why APM Matters
+Why Application Performance Monitoring Matters

 We’ve now looked at why there’s a need for APM and the important metrics to monitor.
 The only question remaining is why businesses should use it if they’re using alternative methods to manage their application’s performance.
 These methods typically include synthetic transactions, manual instrumentation, and customer feedback.